niner/Inline-Perl5/README.md

     perlbrew install perl-stable -Duseshrplib

-(or, if you want to use more than one Inline::Perl5 interpeter safely, for instance from within Perl 6 threads, add the `-Dusemultiplicity` option as well)
+(or, if you want to use more than one Inline::Perl5 interpeter safely, for instance from within Raku threads, add the `-Dusemultiplicity` option as well)

 If you use plenv: